-So, we have to SLOW DOWN!
+So, we have get them to SLOW DOWN!

-The best way to build one to one correspondence is to give children a way to slow down their counting.
-I teach my students a counting rule called, "Touch 1, count 1."
+The best way to build one to one correspondence is to give children a way to slow their counting.
+So, I teach my students a counting rule called, "Touch 1, count 1."
 For every object they are counting, they must either touch it, or move it to another spot completely.

 This snack activity, aka snacktivity, is a highly engaging way to build one to one correspondence with items you already have around the house.
-You can also use it as an assessment to see if your child has one to one correspondence up to a certain number.

 With this simple hands-on learning game, your kid will love learning number recognition, one to one correspondence, numeracy, and even arithmetic.
 Just grab these few supplies and get ready to play.